gcobb321/icloud3_v3_docs/docs/chapters/1cs-dashboard-builder.md

 Each dashboard has six view tabs.
 The *Main* and *Other Devices* view tabs are built for the selected devices when the dashboard is created.
 The other view tabs (their name starts with a '*') are recreated for all devices whenever a dashboard is updated.
 The type of elements that are created are:

 - All tracking information (tracking results sensors + tracking status sensors  + device information sensors) as one item

 - All tracking information (tracking results sensors, tracking status sensors, device information sensors) as separate items

 - Device Badge sensors and Battery sensor as one item in several formats

 - Device Battery sensors in several formats

+!> The Dashboard Builder was released in iCloud3 v3.2